 - Bankruptcy only Land Charges Department Search (per search) - £1 (No VAT)

 - Statutory Notices to protect against unexpected claims from unknown creditors - approximately £200 plus VAT (Total £240.00)

 Factors affecting our fee quote:-

-Where there is no Will or the estate consists of multiple assets, these factors will add further time and costs in administering the estate.
+Where there is no Will or the estate consists of multiple assets or multiple beneficiaries, these factors will add further time and costs in administering the estate.
 We will always give you a fee quote based on the particular circumstances of the estate before we progress with any work.
 We can also give you a fixed fee quote to deal with the sale or transfer of any property in the estate.

 How long will it take?

 On average we expect to obtain the Grant within three months from the date of instruction.
 Gathering in the estate assets is likely to take a further three months.

 In most cases we expect to pay the estate liabilities and legacies, obtain clearance from Revenue and Customs and make the final distribution to the Residuary Beneficiaries within a year of the date of instruction.

 These time limits will vary from estate to estate because there are matters over which we have no control such as the amount of time it takes to sell a property, or where we are waiting for clearance from third parties such as Revenue and Customs of the Department of Work and Pensions.

 We specialise in dealing with disputed estates.
 Our charges for advising you about disputed estates are calculated by reference to the time actually spent by the solicitors and other staff in respect of the work which they do on your behalf.
 Costs vary, depending on the nature of the dispute.
 We can provide you with an estimate of costs once we have had an initial discussion with you to find out details of the dispute and assess the way forward.
 Please email Jenny Mayhew for further information on dealing with a disputed estate.